Mugule/TutoHttp/README.md

 <img src="https://github.com/Mugule/TutoHttp/blob/main/screenshots/supabase_project_dashboard_for_finding_apikey.png" alt="Dashboard where is the API button" width="640"/>

 Now to construct the url we need, we just have to add `/rest/v1/` to the url that we copied and then the table name, for example we can have `https://estuvraimententraindelireca.supabase.co/rest/v1/form`.

-> [!TIP]
-> I destroyed all my project and table so don't try to request it.

 ## Godot